 How much value has your vehicle lost?

 Don't let the insurance company tell you.
 Ask The Experts!
 We are professional vehicle appraisers who will appraise your vehicle to the pre-accident value and then use a formula from the body shop receipt to determine what you have coming.
-We provide you with the appraisal listing the Diminished Value of your vehicle.
+We provide your attorney with the appraisal listing the Diminished Value of your vehicle.
 In the above example the Diminished Value was $9,292 that was owed by the insurance company to the vehicle owner.

 The bottom line is: